 Travelers can learn more about the ship's past at the Maritime Museum of the Atlantic, where pieces of the wreckage, records and artifacts like a child's shoes are permanently on display.
 Follow the story of Titanic's creation and demise, plus the key role that Halifax played in the disaster.
 It's unlikely that you'll ever feel quite as close to the wreckage as you will right here in Halifax.

-Sunrise at Cape Spear.
-Image credit Tourism Newfoundland & Labrador
+Sunrise at Cape Spear Lighthouse National Historic Site.
+Image credit Newfoundland & Labrador Tourism

 14. Be the First to See Sunrise in North America

 The average person sees 30,000 sunrises in their lifetime, but not all can say they were the first.
-As the most easterly point in North America, Cape Spear in Newfoundland is the first place in the continent to greet the sun each morning, making for special memories (and beautiful photos!) that are more than worth waking early for.
+As the most easterly point in North America, Cape Spear Lighthouse National Historic Site in Newfoundland is the first place in the continent to greet the sun each morning, making for special memories (and beautiful photos!) that are more than worth waking early for.

-Jutting out into the North Atlantic Ocean, Newfoundland actually has an extra half-hour timezone.
-Use this to your advantage with a visit to the Cape Spear Lighthouse to learn the story of its keepers.
+Jutting out into the North Atlantic Ocean, Newfoundland actually has its own time zone an extra half-hour ahead of Atlantic time.
+Use this to your advantage with a visit to the Cape Spear Lighthouse National Historic Site to learn the story of its keepers.
 For 150 years, generations of the Cantwell family would work to keep up the light as a beacon of safe passage.

 Canada by Design team members Lindsay, Jennifer and Karen.